 To configure or change this option, you will have to open the Folder Options and click on the View tab.
 Here you will see a new option – Hide folder merge conflicts.
 This was not present in Windows 7.

-If you uncheck the option Hide folder merger conflicts, and click Apply, then when you move a folder with the same name into the destination folder, which includes another folder with the same name, then you will get to see a warning dialog box for folder conflicts too.
+If you uncheck the option Hide folder merge conflicts and click Apply, then when you move a folder with the same name into the destination folder, which includes another folder with the same name, you will get to see a warning dialog box for folder conflicts too.

-By offering this option and keeping it pre-checked by default, Windows 8 does away with an unnecessary warning box, and yet provides users the option to change the default, according to his or her preference.
+By offering this option and keeping it pre-checked by default, Windows 10 does away with any unnecessary warning box, and yet provides users the option to change the default, according to his or her preference.